 You’re never too young to make a will.
-If you die without one, any possessions you own such as your house, jewellery, a car, artwork, etc, may be distributed according to the law rather than how you’d like.
-By sorting your will out early, you can also make sure your beneficiaries don’t pay more inheritance tax than necessary.
+If you die without a will, any possessions you own may be distributed according to the law rather than how you’d like.
+By sorting out your will early, you can also make sure that your loved ones don’t pay more inheritance tax than required.

 To make the most of your money, make sure you take advantage of your yearly tax-free savings allowance with an ISA.

 You can help protect your family’s or dependants’ financial security by taking out life insurance.
-You could get a lump sum of money in the event of your death or if you’re diagnosed with a terminal illness, helping ensure that any outstanding debts such as a mortgage would be paid off.
+In the event of your death or if you’re diagnosed with a terminal illness, you could get a lump sum of money.
+This would help ensure that any outstanding debts such as a mortgage would be covered.

 More and more of us are now living longer, so at some point you may want to consider your income in retirement.
 Speak to your employer to see if they provide a pension or are prepared to contribute on your behalf.
 Some will match any money you put in yourself.